 The Decisions to reject the Ajax Project in view of the highest standards that were consistently met for public consultation and stakeholder engagement was a significant disappointment to the Company; however, in Managements view, the Project is technically sound, viable and economically beneficial for the Kamloops community, First Nations and for the Province of BC and Canada.
-KGHM Ajax, in consultation with Abacus, are considering the next steps to take on the project
+The environmental review process also demonstrated that any environmental effects of the mine could be mitigated.
+KGHM Ajax, in consultation with Abacus, have begun to re-engage stakeholders of the project, in order to evaluate various strategies geared towards potentially resubmitting the environmental application.